reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

     // ...
 ```

-Intuitively, you might think that React would **start synchronizing** when your component mounts and **stop synchronizing** when your component unmounts.
+Intuitively, you might think that React would **start synchronizing** when your Component mounts and **stop synchronizing** when your Component unmounts.
 However, this is not the end of the story!
-Sometimes, it may also be necessary to **start and stop synchronizing multiple times** while the component remains mounted.
+Sometimes, it may also be necessary to **start and stop synchronizing multiple times** while the Component remains mounted.

 Let's look at _why_ this is necessary, _when_ it happens, and _how_ you can control this behavior.